potato-tf/MGE-VScript/README.md

 ### WARNING:
 - This is very slow and will freeze your game for every arena
 - More "abstract" arenas (such as the ones on oihguy or chillypunch) will generate nav squares where you may not want them, and will take forever to generate.
 Both oihguy and triumph take 30+ mins for every arena.
 You have been warned.

+## Localization
+- Localization files are automatically detected by `cl_language` for per-player language settings, if a language is not localized it will default back to the DEFAULT_LANGUAGE constant.
+- **Non-English translations are machine translated**, please submit pull requests to fix any bad translations.